 You can provide a wide range of items for your turtle in the pond to eat, including fish, crickets, worms, other bugs, and even fruits and vegetables.
-Since these creatures are omnivorous, they will need a certain amount of protein too.
+Since these creatures are omnivorous, they will need a certain amount of protein, too.

-The following post provides a collection of useful information on turtles and the foods that should be provided for them to eat in their ponds.
 Now, let’s have a look at the diet of these turtles in more detail.
 And if you’re going to raise turtles as pets in your pond, here are some suggestions on what you may and may not give them to eat.

 What Do Turtles Eat In The Pond?